 For a more in-depth discussion on planning your presentation and other guidance on how to make a great presentation, download our free eBook: The Complete Guide to Making Great Presentations .

-Advanced Tip: To present similar material more than once, but within different time slots, create a master presentation to base other versions of your presentation on.
+Advanced Tip: Need to present your material more than once?
+Create a master presentation to base other versions on.
 Design the presentation master for the longest time slot and create it first.

-This presentation master should include everything you could want to have in your presentation.
-Then, make a copy (or copies) of the long master presentation and rename them.
+This presentation master should include everything you might need in your presentation.
+Then, make a copy (or copies) of the master presentation and rename them.
 Edit each copy down to the desired length by removing less important slides.

 Step 2.
 Download a Premium Google Slides Presentation Template